Here’s a fall bucket list full of fun fall activities and autumn arts and crafts that kids from toddlers to teens are sure to LOVE!

-- Share your fall activity list with your family, or classroom, and post it somewhere that everyone can see it.
+- Share your fall activity list with your family or classroom, and post it so everyone can see it.

-- Make the time to do each fall activity on your list together by putting each one into your seasonal household rhythms.
+- Make the time to do each fall activity on your list as a family by putting each one into your seasonal household rhythms.

-Remember this is not a must-do list, but a can-do list.
-If it’s not fun don’t do it.
-Choose the fall activities that you would like to do this autumn and ditch the rest!
+Remember, this is not a must-do list but a can-do list.
+If it’s not fun, don’t do it.
+Instead, choose the fall activities you want to do this autumn and ditch the rest!

-Our hope for you us that the fall season will be full of joy and togetherness!
+Our hope for you is that the fall season will be full of joy and togetherness!